IVproger/GAI_course_project/README.md

 - **Personalized Generation:** Fine-tunes a diffusion model using a few reference images to capture subject identity.
 - **Interactive UI:** Uses Gradio to let users upload images and specify text prompts for stylization.
 - **State-of-the-Art Methodology:** Inspired by the DreamBooth approach, which incorporates a class-specific prior preservation loss to maintain subject fidelity while generating diverse outputs.
+- **Multi-Animal Support:** Currently supports fine-tuning and generation for multiple animal types (dogs and ducks).
+- **Flexible Prediction Pipeline:** Robust inference system with configurable parameters and automatic GPU selection.

 ## Methodology

 ### DreamBooth Approach
-The core idea behind DreamBooth is to “implant” a subject into a text-to-image diffusion model using a few images.
+The core idea behind DreamBooth is to "implant" a subject into a text-to-image diffusion model using a few images.
 Key highlights include:
 - **Unique Identifier Binding:** A rare token (or unique identifier) is attached to the subject, enabling the model to generate the subject in a variety of contexts.
-- **Fine-Tuning:** The model is fine-tuned with both subject images and corresponding prompts (e.g., “a [V] dog”), leveraging a class-specific prior preservation loss to prevent overfitting and language drift.
+- **Fine-Tuning:** The model is fine-tuned with both subject images and corresponding prompts (e.g., "a [V] dog"), leveraging a class-specific prior preservation loss to prevent overfitting and language drift.
 - **Applications:** This method allows for subject recontextualization, text-guided view synthesis, and artistic rendering—paving the way for creative applications like stylized image generation.

 For more details, refer to the paper: